Kernix13/vision-grid-express/README.md

 - Save everything to a MySQL database instead of `localStorage`
 - Allow user to fetch only landscape, portrait, or square-ish image formats
 - Allow user to uncheck showing any saved image in the lightbox slider
-- Use `srcset` for DOM images on different devices for performance reasons
+- Use `srcset` for DOM images on different devices for improved performance
 - Allow the user to have more than one board
 - Get the image slider to go full-screen
 - Dark/Light mode option